-Arrange for PharmCAS to receive a separate official transcript from every regionally accredited U.S. college and university you attended.
-PharmCAS will not verify or forward your application until all official transcripts and other required materials are received.
+Arrange for PharmCAS to receive an official transcript from every U.S. institution you attended in the United States and Canada (if in English), including University Extension.
+Your file will not be verified or released to your select pharmacy schools until all official transcripts are received.

 Did You Know?Your online course record, schedule, and college catalog may differ from your transcript.
 If there are discrepancies between your application and official transcript, your application will be undelivered and processing will be delayed.

 - PharmCAS will not accept any unofficial transcripts, including those that are issued to student, faxed, scanned, emailed, on file with a career center or Interfolio; even if they are sealed.

 - Do not send foreign (non-U.S./non-English Canadian) transcripts to PharmCAS.

 - In rare occurrence the registrar’s office can only display a student’s name in the transcript’s “Issued To” field, it must mail the transcript directly to PharmCAS and include a letter describing the registrar’s policy for addressing transcripts.
 Transcripts marked as issued to a student will not be accepted without this letter.
 None may be marked “Issued to Student” or “Student Copy” stamp, or be picked up by the applicant.

 Follow the instructions to print a PharmCAS Transcript Matching Form for every college and university you have attended in the U.S. and Canada (if in English).
 Official transcripts mailed without the form enclosed may take longer to process.
 The registrar may require additional forms or fees.